Cost of Setting Up a Company in Vietnam

 2026 Guide for ASEAN-Focused Foreign SMEs

 The cost of setting up a company in Vietnam is one of the most important considerations for ASEAN-focused SMEs evaluating regional expansion in 2026.
 Vietnam is strategically positioned within ASEAN as a growth market for manufacturing, services, and regional supply chains.
-But before deciding to expand, ASEAN-focused companies must understand the true cost of setting up a company and not just the headline fees, but the economic, regulatory, and operational costs tied to long-term success.
+But before deciding to expand, ASEAN-focused companies must understand the true cost of setting up a company—not just the headline fees, but the economic, regulatory, and operational costs tied to long-term success.

 This guide breaks down: